* This article was first published in April 2021, updated May 2021. We will continue to update as we receive new information.

 Hector Pieterson Museum

 This excellent museum in Orlando West, Soweto tells in great detail the story of the 1976 Soweto Uprising, from the events which led up to the student's protests to its violent crackdown.
-The museum is operated by the City of Joburg and closed in March, 2020 in light of the pandemic.
-On April 19, 2021 it was announced that the museum is reopening, now open 10:00-17:00, closed Sundays.
+The museum is operated by the City of Joburg and closed in March, 2020 in light of the pandemic and reopened on April 19, 2021.

 Origins Centre is a museum devoted to the story of the evolution of modern humanity, tracing the emergence of humans along an 80 000-year path to the ancient African source.
 Part of the Wits University campus in Braamfontein, when the university closed and moved to remote learning in 2020, the Origins Centre followed suit and closed its doors.
 In February 2021 the Wits campus reopened to students and on April 9, 2021 the Origins museum reopened to the public.
 Entrance tickets must be booked in advance online and pre-bookings for guided tours are essential.